cisagov/ssm-read-role-tf-module/examples/basic_usage/README.md

-# Create an AWS IAM role for reading certificate information #
+# Create an AWS IAM role for reading SSM parameters #

 ## Usage ##